 The article was originally published in the online magazine Web Review.

-The article is also available in a French translation by Silvia Moraru, an Indonesian translation by ChameleonJohn, a Portuguese translation by Travel Ticker, a German translation by Game Period, a Russian translation, a Spanish translation by Coupon Goo, a Romanian translation by Irina Vasilescu, a Bulgarian translation by the BestCarMag team, a Japanese translation by Daily Deals Coupon, a Ukrainian translation by BestReviewsBase, a Swedish translation by Catherine Desroches, a Dutch translation by Avice Robitaille, a Belarusian translation by Volunteer Translator Group, and a Hindi translation by Nathan Zed, a Czech translation by A-Writer, and a Croatian translation, and a Punjabi translation by the Bydiscountcodes team.
+The article is also available in a French translation by Silvia Moraru, an Indonesian translation by ChameleonJohn, a Portuguese translation by Travel Ticker, a German translation by Game Period, a Russian translation, a Spanish translation by Science Team, a Romanian translation by Irina Vasilescu, a Bulgarian translation by the BestCarMag team, a Japanese translation by Daily Deals Coupon, a Ukrainian translation by BestReviewsBase, a Swedish translation by Catherine Desroches, a Dutch translation by Avice Robitaille, Belarusian translation by Translator Group, a Hindi translation by Nathan Zed, a Czech translation by A-Writer, and a Croatian translation, and a Punjabi translation by the Bydiscountcodes team.